fbpx

 Types of Compliance

 Managing compliance becomes tricky when organizations have to navigate various layers of rules – state, federal, regional, and industry-specific regulations.
-To tackle this complexity, banks need to start by understanding the types of compliance rules that apply to them and then figure out the necessary controls to meet those standards.
+To tackle this complexity, banks need to start by understanding the types of compliance rules that apply to them and then figure out the necessary controls to meet those regulatory requirements.
 Let’s break down the key types of compliance:

 Risk Assessment and Management